 Now I’ll be honest with you, things are most certainly not what they were.
 My stomach is soft and when I sit up there is most definitely a roll or two, (or three).
 Would I like it to be firmer and flatter?
 Hell yes.
 Do I lose sleep over it?
 Most certainly not.

 Never one to conform to societies expectations, I trotted off to my local swimwear store determined to buy myself a pair of bikinis for summer.
-Shopping for swimwear is like a trip to the dentist, its painful and expensive, but the relief you feel once it is done is so empowering.
+Shopping for swimwear is like a trip to the dentist, it’s painful and expensive, but the relief you feel once it is done is so empowering.
 I was lucky to find a gorgeous sales girl to help me and as I was there at 9am there was no one else in the store, (all premeditated).
 We went through the racks grabbing what we thought would suit and whilst I was determined to rebel against any restraints, I did shy away from the string bikini bottoms that went more up my butt than over it, (for everyone’s sake).

 So who is making these rules?
-The Daily Mail has published a survey suggesting when women should stop wearing certain items of clothing and amongst the list were bikini’s.
+The Daily Mail has published a survey suggesting when women should stop wearing certain items of clothing and amongst the list were bikinis.
 According to a survey of 2000 women between the ages of 18 and 65, once a woman hits 47, she should stop wearing one.
 And what makes this even more shocking is that women are the ones who are actually putting these restraints on other women.

 I left the swimwear store that day with a gorgeous two-piece from Seafolly and proud of myself for not being influenced by the opinion of others.
 My body is a miracle.
 It’s strong and healthy and has carried two babies.
 It has been tortured and neglected as much as it has been nurtured and pampered.
 I know this body better than I know anything else in the world because it is me and to feel ashamed of it is to be ashamed of me.

-Our bodies are breath-taking works of art, regardless of our age, and like all works of art they vary.
+Our bodies are breath-taking works of art, regardless of our age, and like all works of art, they vary.
 Some forms appeal to some whilst other forms appeal to others.
-Therefore, there can be no rule against wearing a bikini at a certain age and to those who find is offensive, like in a gallery, if you don’t like what you see then just keep walking until you do.
+Therefore, there can be no rule against wearing a bikini at a certain age and to those who find it offensive, like in a gallery, if you don’t like what you see then just keep walking until you do.